AK391/replicate-gradio/README.md

 pip install replicate-gradio
 ```

 That's it!
-Installing `replicate-gradio` will monkey-patch `gradio` to include a `.load_replicate` method that can be called to load and create GUIs around any Replicate API endpoint.
+When you import `replicate-gradio`, it will monkey-patch `gradio` to include a `.load_replicate` method that can be called to load and create GUIs around any Replicate API endpoint.

 # Usage